Go Big or Go Home, Kentucky Derby

 Wearing Banana Republic black lace crop top with J.Crew Double-breasted linen ivory blazer, Sara Pacini linen wide-leg pants, San Diego Hat Company Ultrabraid XL brim black hat with Kate Spade New York camel Licorice suede pumps.

-Hats, seem to be having a moment in fashion.
-Even men are dabbling into hats.
+Hats seem to be having a moment in fashion.
+Even men are dabbling in hats.
 Remember Pharrell Williams’ infamous hat at the 2014 Grammys?
 This past winter, many fashion statements were made with hats.
-The forecasts for fall 2015 accessories include all kind of head gear from hats to headbands.
+The forecasts for fall 2015 accessories include all kinds of headgear, from hats to headbands.
 I occasionally like to sport a topper myself.

 Pharrell Williams, singer, songwriter, rapper at the 2014 Grammys

-Go big or go home, Pharrell Williams, singer, songwriter, rapper at the 2014 Grammys
+Go-big or go-home, Pharrell Williams, singer, songwriter, and rapper at the 2014 Grammys

 Why the fancy hats at the Kentucky Derby?

-In doing my homework for this post, I came across an informative article on the story of the Kentucky Derby hats.
-It was a 19th century businessman we can thank for turning Churchill Downs into one of the sport world’s most fashionable venues.
-That businessman, Col. Meriwether Lewis Clark Jr., the founder of the Kentucky Derby transformed the racetrack from a place of ill-repute to place of high-society-and therefore high fashion.
+While doing my homework for this post, I found an informative article about the story of the Kentucky Derby hats.
+It was a 19th-century businessman we can thank for turning Churchill Downs into one of the sports world’s most fashionable venues.
+That businessman, Col. Meriwether Lewis Clark Jr., the founder of the Kentucky Derby, transformed the racetrack from a place of ill repute to a place of high society and, therefore, high fashion.
 The hats are thought to bring good luck.
-There is no hat too big or bold, so go big or go home.
+No hat is too big or bold, so go big or go home.

-Christian Dior stated in his 1954 book, The Little Dictionary of Fashion, “A hat is the quintessence of femininity with all the frivolity this word contains.”
-That being stated, we see hats that are floppy straw, wide-brimmed, embellished and feather hats, and most recently fascinators inspired by ladies from England.
+In his 1954 book, The Little Dictionary of Fashion, Christian Dior stated, “A hat is the quintessence of femininity with all the frivolity this word contains.”
+That said, we see floppy straw hats, wide-brimmed, embellished feather hats, and, most recently, fascinators inspired by ladies from England.

 Some fun facts about the Kentucky Derby: